 Planning To Travel With an L-1 or TN Visa from Canada?
 Or, do you have another question about TN visas?
 Familiarize yourself with our list of TN Visa Frequently Asked Questions below to learn more.
-Or, contact the immigration attorneys at KPPB Law for a free consultation to discuss your case.
+Or, contact the immigration attorneys at KPPB Law for a consultation to discuss your case.

 - 1 TN Visa Frequently Asked Questions

 - 1.1 Changing Your Status from J-2 to TN

 - 1.3 Applicants Who’re Seeking Admission as NAFTA Professionals

 - 1.4 Procedure for Seeking Supervisory Review for Citizens of Mexico

 - 1.5 Mexican Citizen Who Holds a Valid TN Visa

 - 1.6 Getting a TD Visa for the Wife of A TN Visa Holder